casagou/joa/index.md

 - **Pollutant Monitoring** — Operated pollutant measurements on Gas Turbine testbeds using sophisticated gas analyzers such as FTIR, FID, and O2 CEMS (Continuous Emission Monitoring Systems).
 - **Emissions Analysis** — Enhanced data processing techniques for non-traditional pollutant emissions, ensuring more accurate results.
 - **Biofuel Assessment** — Evaluated and characterized promising liquid (biodiesel blends) and gaseous (syngas blends) biofuels.
 Examined their impact on smoke & emissions, lean blowout, and potential to reduce greenhouse gases and operational costs.
-- **Combustion Modeling** — Developed a comprehensive numerical model for predicting biofuel injection and combustion using Computational Fluid Dynamics (CFD).
+- **Combustion Modelling** — Developed a comprehensive numerical model for predicting biofuel injection and combustion using Computational Fluid Dynamics (CFD).
 - **Performance Analysis** — Compared biofuels with baseline fuels to examine the benefits while maintaining an acceptable overall combustion performance.